micahgodbolt/micahgodbolt.com/src/posts/2018/whats-right-with-css-in-js.md

 }
 ```

-This can be conerted into the following with tools like [Theo](https://github.com/salesforce-ux/theo):
+This can be converted into the following with tools like [Theo](https://github.com/salesforce-ux/theo):

 ```sass
 $button-background: green;
 $button-text: white;
 ```

 Lastly, his concern that this will make updating a simple button a herculean task is understandable....unless you take the opportunity to create global, and/or local interfaces into each component.
 These interfaces allow the user of the component to provide overrides that either effect all components (change default text size to 18px), or just a single component (change the font size of a single button to 18px).
-These interfaces are actually BETTER than what we traditionally have with CSS, as we never have to wonder what combination of css selectors will be specific enough to override the default styles.
+These interfaces are actually BETTER than what we traditionally have with CSS, as we never have to wonder what combination of CSS selectors will be specific enough to override the default styles.

 We provide global theming functionality in Fabric with the [loadTheme function](https://developer.microsoft.com/en-us/fabric#/components/themes)